 Truth or Consequence was written during the convergence of 2016 and 2017.
-During this time, the political landscape in the United States encountered high tensions unlike anything it’s ever seen.
-As I write this, it’s a time where facts often seem selective and manipulated in ways to best calibrate media coverage for political gain.
-As a result, the concept of truth has seemingly become endangered to the point where personal opinion can be passed of as fact however false it may be.
-This frightens me and I fear the consequences the world will face as a result.
+During this time, the political landscape in the United States encountered high tensions unlike anything I’ve ever seen.
+As I write this, it is a time where facts are selective and manipulated in ways to calibrate media coverage for political gain.
+As a result, the concept of truth has been endangered to the point where personal opinion can be passed off as fact however false it may be.
+This frightens me, and I fear the consequences the world will face as a result.

-The preceding statement is the context from which this piece was written.
+The preceding paragraph is the context in which this piece was written.
 Truth or Consequence is not intended to carry a political message or tell a story.
-It’s an abstract expression of darkness, uneasy tension, surprise, power, and anger.
-One of its primary compositional techniques is comes from frequent syncopation, where the grounded sense of a downbeat is displaced, leaving the listener a bit uneasy.
-After an initial scene of bleakness, a droning low rhythm builds to a massive unison climax of dread.
-This followed by an immediate segue into a fast-paced ostinato from which a disjunct melody reveals the primary theme.
-This propels us to an stark interlude where unpitched percussive effects are created by the performers’ voices in sharp, rhythmic counterpoint.
-Scratching, scraping, shaking, and abrasive sounds weave into a contrapuntal fabric that hand off into conversational bursts of military drums, followed by an increasing tension which maintains its intensity through the final impact.
+It is an abstract expression of darkness, tension, surprise, power, and anger.
+One of its primary compositional techniques is frequent syncopation.
+The grounded sense of a downbeat is displaced, leaving the listener uneasy.
+After an initial landscape of bleakness, a droning, low rhythm builds to a massive, unison climax of dread which then segues into a fast-paced ostinato in which a disjunct melody reveals the primary theme.
+A stark interlude occurs midway where unpitched percussive effects are created by the performers’ voices in sharp, rhythmic counterpoint.
+The primary sounds here are made up of scratching, scraping, shaking, and other abrasive sounds woven into a contrapuntal fabric.
+The conclusion of the piece is signaled by conversational bursts of militaristic drum statements, punctuated accents, and increasing density of notes.

-Truth or Consequence was commissioned by Russ Rossi, Jason Goyda, Joshua Bujakowski, Joe Spinogatti, and David Cornelius, directors of the Penn-Trafford High School Percussion Ensemble from Harrison City, Pennsylvania where it premiered in Winter 2017.
+Truth or Consequence was commissioned by Russ Rossi, Jason Goyda, Joshua Bujakowski, Joe Spinogatti, and David Cornelius, directors of the Penn-Trafford High School Percussion Ensemble from Harrison City, Pennsylvania, where it premiered in the Winter of 2017.

 Header photo: trevorklatko